-- (a) in the case of an individual-70 penalty units, or - (b) in the case of a body corporate-345 penalty units.
+- (a) for an individual-73 penalty units, or - (b) for a body corporate-364 penalty units.

 232 Duty of persons conducting businesses or undertakings that import plant

 An importer must not supply plant specified in Part 1 of Schedule 5 unless the design of that plant is registered under Part 5.3.